Epistimis/.github/profile/README.md

 some minor modifications to OCL.
 It does not use the official .ecore model though the generated model should be compatible with it.
 In addition, enumerations have been extended to support hierarchies (because this makes simple taxonomies easy to implement).
 Other than that, it should be functionally equivalent.

-The UDDL Query and FACE Template grammars are the same as the spec - those are isolated in `com.epistimis.uddl.query.*` and `com.epistimis.face.template.*` respectively.
+The UDDL Query and FACE Template grammars are the same as the spec - those are isolated in `com.epistimis.uddl.query.*` and `com.epistimis.face.templ.*` respectively.
 The syntax used in the `com.epistimis.uddl.*` and `com.epistimis.face.*` projects is Epistimis` alone - it is not part of the 'official'
 UDDL spec.
 The syntax choices in these projects are based on the philosophy outlined in the Notation Overview below.